Dickite: Structure

 Dickite has a monoclinic crystal system and its crystal class is domatic (m).
-This crystal system contains two non-equal axes (a and b) that are perpendicular to each other and a third axis (c) that is inclined with respect to the an axis.
+This crystal system contains two non-equal axes (a and b) that are perpendicular to each other and a third axis (c) that is inclined with respect to the a axis.
 The a and c axes lie in a plane.
 Dickite involves an interlayer bonding with at least 3 identifiable bonds: an ionic type interaction due to net unbalanced charges on the layers, Van der Waals forces between layers and hydrogen bonds between oxygen atoms on the surface of one layer and hydroxyl groups on the opposing surface.
 A hydrogen bond, as the term is used here, involves a long range interaction between hydrogen of a hydroxyl group coordinated to a cation and an oxygen atom coordinated to another cation.
 The reaction is predominantly electrostatic; hence an ionic bonding model is appropriate.
 Its axial ratio is a=0.576, b=1, c=1.6135.

 The hexagonal network of Si-O tetrahedra along with the superimposed layer of Al-O, OH octahedra make up the kaolin layer found in dickite.
 Dickite is composed of regular sequences of one, two and six kaolin layers.
 Analysis of the dickite structure reveals the space group to be C4s-Cc.
 The a and c axis both lie on the glide plane of symmetry.
 Dickite's structure is made up of a shared layer of corner-sharing tetrahedra filled by a plane of oxygens and hydroxyls along with a sheet of edge-sharing octahedra with every third site left empty.

 An experiment was conducted using a pseudo-hexagonal crystal of dickite to determine the unit cell information and the layers that exist within dickite.
 It was found that there are six layers within the kaolin layer within dickite.
 This is evidenced in the following findings.
 There is an oxygen atom from the all oxygen layer that lies at the center.
 The atoms of the O layer, the Si layer and the O, (OH) layer are situated for the ideal kaolin layer.

 X-ray experiments were performed by C. J. Ksanda and Tom F. W. Barth and it was concluded that dickite is composed of tiny layers of cations and anions which are parallel to the a-b plane stacked on top of one another which they found to be exactly as Gruner had described.
 It was also concluded that the two dimensional arrangement of some of the atoms are not as Gruner described.